 This article was originally published on Sept.
 14, 2006.
 It has been updated.

-Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service, and he didn't own any of the securities mentioned above at the time of publication.
-Wal-Mart and Pfizer are Inside Value picks.
-JPMorgan is an Income Investor selection.
+Shannon Zimmerman runs point for Ready-Made Millionaire, and at the time of publication, he didn't own any of the securities mentioned above.
 You can check out the Fool's strict disclosure policy by clicking right here.